top of page

 Parts used

 • Leaves: are very versatile and can pretty much be used as spinach is used (cooked), or infused with water to make a tea.
 Only cut the tops (ie the first 2 or 3 pairs of leaves), and go for the freshest/youngest looking ones.
 I cut them using scissors and hold a Tupperware box just underneath to catch them and put them in my basket.
-Do not eat the leaves once the plant goes to seed (but eat the seeds instead - see below) as this can inhibit calcium absorption.
+Do not eat the leaves once the plant goes to seed (but eat the seeds instead - see below) as this can be cause issues for your kidneys.

 • Seeds: are incredibly nutritious - just make sure you're picking the female seeds.
 You can tell because the female plants look very full heavy when they come to seed, the male equivalents are quite sparse and a bit more pointy.
 I have included some photos in the slide show above, but the Handmade Apothecary has a great video on this.
 I cut the seeds into a tupperware and dry them at home then sprinkle them on salads and yoghurt or porridge.